CCQC/PES-Learn/docs/data_generation.md

 For example, suppose an electronic structure theory package prints the energy in the following manner, `  @DF-RHF Final Energy:   -75.91652851796150` then one could input `energy_regex = 'Final Energy:\s+(-\d+\.\d+)'`.
 Notice we use a capture group `()` to obtain the energy value.
-The software will take the last match, so uniqueness of the regular expression match is not entirely crucial.
+The software will take the last match, so uniqueness of the regular expression match is not critical.
 Regular expressions can be easily checked beforehand with online utilities such as [pythex](https://pythex.org/).